SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 The goal of this repository is to increase the boostrap time spent on a new project with several things already set.

+# Getting Started

+- `yarn install`: To install this project dependencies.

+- `yarn mock`: To run this project with json-server.

+- `yarn start`: To run this project with backend (⚠️ currently not supported)

 # Configuration Included

 - JEST Up & Runnning.